iamlemec/fastpat/README.md

 ### Usage

 Most common tasks can be executed through the `patcmd` interface.
-For more advanced usage, you can also directly interface the functions in the library itself.
+For more advanced usage, you can also directly call the functions in the library itself.
 When using `patcmd` you have to specify the data directory.
-You either do this by passing the `--datadir` flag directly or by setting the environment variable `PATENTS_DATADIR`.
+You can either do this by passing the `--datadir` flag directly or by setting the environment variable `PATENTS_DATADIR`.

 #### Downloading Data